Involvement of foreign militias in the suppression of protests in Iran

-Background
+Background and reasoning

-Iran has cultivated and supported a network of foreign militias under the banner of the "Axis of Resistance," primarily through the IRGC's Quds Force.
-These groups, which have fought in Syria, Iraq, and Yemen, have also been deployed domestically when the Iranian regime faces widespread protests.
+Iran has financed and supported a network of foreign militias under the banner of the "Axis of Resistance," primarily through the IRGC's Quds Force.
+These groups, which have fought in Syria, Iraq, and Yemen, have also been deployed domestically when the Iranian regime faces widespread protests by its own citizens.
+According to Iran International, the reason behind this move by the Iranian Government could be its concern that the Iranian police and paramilitary Basij might not follow orders to crackdown on or attack protesters who are fellow Iranians or simply because its forces are insufficient to stop multiple protests in more than 100 cities at once.